joinpursuit/8-0-technical-curriculum/02-html-css-js/reading-deleting-dom-elements/readme.md

 ### querySelectorAll()

-To select multiple elements, you should use `document.querySelector()` which will select _all elements_ that match the given selector.
+To select multiple elements, you should use `document.querySelectorAll()` which will select _all elements_ that match the given selector.
 This will return a [NodeList](https://developer.mozilla.org/en-US/docs/Web/API/NodeList), which is an array-like structure.

 ```js
 const paragraphs = document.querySelectorAll("p");